Trump says Thailand, Cambodia agree to renew ceasefire after deadly clashes

 The latest flare-up in violence began when a Thai engineering team was allegedly fired on by Cambodian troops.

-The fighting entered its fifth day on Friday, with Thailand upping airstrikes in recent days.
+The fighting entered its fifth day on Friday, with Thailand upping air strikes in recent days.

 Neither Thailand nor Cambodia have independently confirmed the latest deal.